VIBER/WHATSAPP 24/7 SUPPORT

 During the centuries, Stockholm has transformed from a fortress to a town, from a town to a city and is today the capital of Sweden, some say, the capital of Scandinavia, but we will let you decide on that.
-Welcome to your very special day in this Nordic pearl!
+Welcome to your extraordinary day in this Nordic pearl!

 Stockholm city hall can be seen from the embankments and bridges of the Gamla Stan.
 The elegant brick structure appeared at the beginning of the 20th century on the spit of the Kungsholmen island.
 The city hall is a venue for the Nobel Prize banquet and the symbol of Stockholm.
 The yard of the city hall is open for the visits, and the building can be visited with the pre-booked tour.
 The bell tower has the observation spot with the beautiful panorama of Gamla Stan and the Royal Palace.

 Gamla Stan or The Town Between the Bridges is Stockholm's old town, located on Stadsholmen island.
 This is the oldest part of the city, dating to the 13th century, so Gamla Stan is a labyrinth of the charming narrow streets with old houses, numerous restaurants, and souvenir shops.
 The Royal Palace, Nobel Museum, Stortorget square, and many other sites are hidden inside the Gamla Stan.
 Old town is an excellent place for the walk when you can feel the spirit of the medieval city.
 You can find no transport on the Gamla stan, but the island is tiny, it takes no longer than 10 minutes to cross in any direction.